bourdier/bourdier/README.md

 # Hello there!

-🌟 My name is Theo, I'm 20 years old,
-I'm currently training at OpenClassrooms as a Front-end web developper.
+🌟 My name is Theo, I'm 20 years old, I'm currently training at OpenClassrooms as a Front-end web developper.

 💻 I'm passionate about web development and I don't set any limits for myself; even if I was originally oriented towards the front-end, I'm open to all opportunities, and I'm ready to learn new things.

 ⚡ I have a lot of energy to complete my projects, which allows me to always stay motivated by the work I undertake.

-🔭 I’m currently working on Study
+🔭 I’m currently working on [Study](https://github.com/bourdier/study), an application to track learning <br>
 🌱 I’m currently learning Javascript and React.

 ## Socials